 Adding a small amount of rice cereal to infant formula or pumped breast milk may help dysphagia.
 Blending the formula or cereal mixture before adding it to a baby bottle can remove the lumps and make the mixture easier to suck through a nipple, as well as easier to swallow.

 Do not cut holes in nipples, since this can increase the risk for choking and aspiration, as well as interfere with the baby's oral development.
 Future feeding and speech skills may be affected.

-Baby foods should not be offered to infants from a spoon until they are at least 4 months old, since they do not have the proper coordination to swallow foods from a spoon until this age.
+Baby foods should not be offered to infants until they are at least 4 months old, since they do not have the proper coordination to swallow foods until this age.

 Your child's speech or occupational therapist may be able to recommend other commercial products that help thicken liquids and make them easier to swallow.

 Babies who have "oral aversion," which can occur after oral surgery or being on a ventilator for a prolonged period of time, may benefit from exercises and activities to desensitize them to having objects in their mouths.
 Exercises or activities may include: